xsuite/xfields/examples/beambeam_multibunch/design.md

 Step 1 is complete: Xfields now provides one logical encounter table containing the IP, encounter type, signed long-range index, orientation-specific displacement from the IP and CW/ACW bunch-pairing offsets.
-The conventional installer expands head-on slices from this table, while the rigid-bunch path renders its own element names and consumes the same placement and pairing data.
+The particles installer expands head-on slices from this table, while the rigid-bunch path renders its own element names and consumes the same placement and pairing data.